zzylol/zzylol.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student advised by [Prof. Alan (Zaoxing) Liu](https://zaoxing.github.io/) at [University of Maryland, College Park](https://umd.edu/).
+I received my B.E. for Computer Science from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) in 2021.
 My research interests are broadly in systems and networking.
-Currently, I'm working on approximate computing systems aiming to improve query performance and system scalability.
+In particular, I attempt to bridge the gap between approxiamte algorithms (e.g., sketches) and practical computing systems (e.g., graph systems, key-value store migration systems), aiming to improve query performance and system scalability.
+Currently, I'm working on network performance monitoring and monitoring systems.

-I received my B.E. for Computer Science from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) in 2021.

 <p>&#x1F60A; Feel free to drop me an email if you are interested in my research.</p>